micwill755/llm/gpt2/python/inference/README.md

 # GPT-2 Inference Server

-A concurrent inference server for the custom GPT-2 implementation, following the embedding server pattern.
+A concurrent inference server for the custom GPT-2 implementation.

 ## Features